francesco-cozzuto/Noja/README.md

 print("test is equal to ", test);
 ```

-It's not innovative in any way.
-I wrote it as an exercise.
+I wrote it as an exercise so it's not innovative in any way.
+The internal implementation looks very much like CPython's since it's been my main reference.